benfrick/docs-portfolio/src/doc/commerce/customization/builder-reference.md

 - Invoke `nikeIdBuilder(rootElement, config)` to get the Builder API.
 The returned object also contains a method for api.onApiReady, which indicates that the Builder has loaded.
 - Listen to price change, analytic, and "done" events coming from the Builder.
-- For buying tools, use `setSizeType` and `setAnswer` for answering the size related questions.
+- For buying tools, use `setSizeType` and `setSizeAnswer` for answering the size-related questions.
+Use `setAnswer` for answering Gender and Width questions.
 - Invoke `setBuild` for loading a new build by prebuild id, metric id, or raw build data.
 This is mainly meant to "reset" the Builder.

 ## Builder API